 - Hamstring stretching using the raised platform and handrails

-- Dumbbell fly using HydroTone dumbbells
+- Dumbbell flys using HydroTone dumbbells

 - Push/Pull exercises

-- Push Up/Down exercise to simulate lifting
+- Push Up/Down exercises to simulate lifting

 - Abdominal rotations using noodles

 - Bicycling using noodles